yudistira-19/terraform-vmk8s-provisioning/README.md

 3. For all files which match `terraform.tfvars` or `*.auto.tfvars` present in the current directory, Terraform automatically loads them to populate variables.
 This file provides the actual values for actual variables.

-4.(optional) The `output.tf` file defines what information Terraform should print out after running apply or plan
+4. (optional) The `output.tf` file defines what information Terraform should print out after running apply or plan

 > Note: Although .tfvars files are usually not distributed for security reasons, I included mine here for demonstration purposes.